EricZinda/Perplexity/docs/pxint/pxint0080SimplePropositions.md

 ## Responding to Simple Propositions
 The examples we've seen so far respond by printing out all the solutions that were found.
 It is time to start responding more like a human would.
 Here we'll walk through how to implement a better response to one type of phrase: the proposition.
-The next sections will walk through the rest.
+The next sections will walk through how to do the same for questions and commands.

 "Propositions" are sentences that declare something to be true like, "A file is very large".
 If true, a human would expect something like "yep, you are right" or "correct!" or "yes, this is true" as a response (error cases will be [handled later]()).
 As described in the [Sentence Types section](../devcon/devcon0070SentenceForce), the English Resource Grammar helps us identify the type of phrase we received by providing a property called `SF` or "Sentence Force".
 A phrase is a proposition if the `SF` property of its index variable is `prop`.